-To give a little lies of the magnitude of the wagon and carriage interest of the United States, I will quote from the Scientific Record, which states that there is 15,000 carriage manufacturers in the United States who employ upwards of 100,000 hands, and who pay out \$50,000,000 for labor annually, and have produced the last twelve months 1,200,000 carriages.
-I will say to my brethren of 1,200,000 carriages.
-I will say to my brethren of the spiritual ranks, that I wish to repeat my for mer offer to give a percentage of the profits of the wheel and spindle, to the cause of Free Thought and progressive Spiritualism.
+To give a little idea of the magnitude of the

+wagon and carriage interest of the United States, I will quote from the Scientific Record, which states that there is 15,000 carriage manufacturers in the United States, who employ upwards of 100,000 hands, and who pay out \$30,000,000 for labor annu-ally, and have produced the last twelve months 1,200,000 carriages.
+I will say to my brethren of the spiritual ranks, that I wish to repeat my former offer to give a percentage of the profits of the wheel and spindle, to the cause of Free Thought and progressive Spiritualism.
 I control the manufacturing interest of the United States.
-Plenty of good business men stand ready to handle the wheel and pay cash on delivery, and I have contract with a responsible firm in Pittsburgh, Pa, for the steel castings at 10 cents per lb.
-Now, some brother will step forward with a few thousand dollars to advance on wheels and epin dles, as they are turned out from the shops, I will give him an interest that will satisfy any reason. able man.
-Not a dollar's risk need be taken Money is only wented to carry stock with a varie ty of sizes to fill orders to customers.
-DR. D. NGTEMAN.
+Plenty of good business men stand ready to handle the wheel and pay cash on delivery, and I have a contract with a responsible firm in Pittsburgh, Pa., for the steel castings at 10 cents per lb.
+Now. if some brother will step forward with a few thousand dollars to advance on wheels and spin dies, as they are turned out from the shops, I will give him an interest that will satisfy any reasonable man.
+Not a dollar's risk need be taken.
+Money is only wanted to carry stock with a variety of sizes to fill orders to customers.

+DR. D. NOTEMAN.
 Wauseon, Ohio., Jan.
-29th, 1850.
+29th, 1880.